tox-dev/sphinx-autodoc-typehints/README.md

 The following configuration options are accepted:

+- `typehints_formatter` (default: `None`): If set to a function, this function will be called with `annotation` as first argument and several keyword arguments corresponding to other options such as `fully_qualified: bool` and `simplify_optional_unions: bool`.
+The function is expected to return a string with reStructuredText code or `None` to fall back to the default formatter.
 - `set_type_checking_flag` (default: `False`): if `True`, set `typing.TYPE_CHECKING` to `True` to enable \"expensive\" typing imports
 - `typehints_fully_qualified` (default: `False`): if `True`, class names are always fully qualified (e.g.